mva/hello-tcljc/README.md

 - An OpenJDK build of `jdk-sandbox`'s
   [classfile-api-branch](https://github.com/openjdk/jdk-sandbox/tree/classfile-api-branch).
-  This repository holds the in-development Classfile API ([JEP draft](https://openjdk.org/jeps/8280389)) and also follows the OpenJDK development version on an irregular schedule (at the time of writing this will become JDK 20).
+  This branch holds the in-development Classfile API ([draft JEP](https://openjdk.org/jeps/8280389)) and also follows the OpenJDK development version on an irregular schedule (at the time of writing this will become JDK 20).
 It holds code that may change at the drop of a hat, and that may never make it into a stable JDK release.

 - A copy of `tcljc`'s modules matching the OpenJDK build from repository